tarantool/doc/doc/dev_guide/internals/iproto/requests.rst

     :file: images/id.svg

 The response body has the same structure as the request body.
-It informs the client about the protocol version and features that the server supports.
+It informs the client about the protocol version, features supported by the server, and a protocol used to generate user authentication data.

 IPROTO_ID requests can be processed without authentication.